Edgenesis/shifu/docs/design/design-customized-deviceshifu.md

 If user registers the custom handler, `deviceShifu` will switch to use the custom handler for that instruction.
 As a result, a call to the endpoint of that instruction will respond the processed data instead of raw data.

+As for error handling, we expect the `deviceShifu` to log out an error on a handler failure.

 **customized_handlers.py**\
 We add a function to process data from instruction ```humidity```:
 ```python